 Surviving Captivity, Banding Together To Work As A Team To Escape

 If your captors know anything about keeping you helpless, they will segregate you, isolate you and not give captives a chance to help each other.
-However it is unlikely that captors in most of the SHTF scenarios described below (keep reading) would know the advantage they would get by doing this, or have the resources to separate everyone.
+However it is unlikely that captors in most of the SHTF scenarios described below (here’s the meaning of SHTF and some other survival terms) would know the advantage they would get by doing this, or have the resources to separate everyone.

 The best possible scenario would be to have the people you know and trust close by and then be able to communicate with them.